CodeScop/Oge-Mai-Field-Guide/allresources.md

 - **Other sources:**
   - DESERT
     - 3PC Battles: Bruja (900 words for 1-2), Lombri (1500 words for 1-2), Yasri (1250 words for 1)
+    - IC Battles: Nedi (800 words for 1-3)
+    - SpaceS Battles: Captain Piak (1667 words for 3-7), Ledd (500 words for 1-2)
+    - MSite Battle: Skarn (1100 words for 1-2)
+    - RLab Battles: Tessen (500 words for 1-3), Minica (900 words for 2-5), Sulanica (1000 words for 1-3), Zanutaki (500 words for 1)
     - Gansu Battles: Ylly (720 words for 2), Sparfly (450 words for 1-2), Suulan (2000 words, 1 Steel Dagger for 2-3), Arenica (1350 words, 1 Steel Dagger for 1)
   - DUST
     - DFO Battles: Papple Spirit (900 words for 1), Chaensi (1300 words, 1 Steel Chains, 1 Piece of Parchment, and 1 Blue Essence Ink for 3), Lycosta (1100 words, 1 Steel Chains, 1 Piece of Parchment, and 1 Blue Essence Ink for 3)
 - **Buy:** DESERT: 75 Coins at 3PC Blacksmith/Blacksmith Barliar AND Gansu Item Shop/Tepij Locals
 - **Sell price:** 12 Coins (Make Glass Bars out of any Glass Shards you have over 5; it'll be most useful that way)
 - **Used for:**
+  - DESERT:
-  - DESERT: Craft 3PC: Glass Bar (3)
+    - Craft 3PC: Glass Bar (3)
+    - RLab Quests: Silkly Sleek Sulanica (10), Zooty Zanutaki Zings (15)
   - WATER: Riza Quests: Main Quest 3/Remedy for a Friend (3)

 ### Glass Staff